 On June 20, 2017, Thomas B. Miller, Chief Financial Officer of the Company, notified the Company that he was submitting his resignation as Chief Financial Officer to pursue other opportunities.
-Mr. Miller agreed to remain in his current role until the Company announces its second quarter results and files the Quarterly Report on Form 10-Q for the period ended June 30, 2017.
+Mr. Miller agreed to remain in his current role during a transition period.
 Mr. Miller's departure did not result from a disagreement with the Company on any matter relating to the Company's operations, policies or practices.

 Item 6.
-Exhibits EXHIBIT INDEX Exhibit No. Exhibit Description 3.1 Restated Articles of Incorporation of the Registrant.(1) 3.2 Amended and Restated Bylaws of the Registrant, as currently in effect.(1) 31.1 Certification of Principal Executive Officer of Second Sight Medical Products, Inc. pursuant to Section 302 of Sarbanes-Oxley Act of 2002.
+Exhibits EXHIBIT INDEX Exhibit No. Exhibit Description 3.1 Restated Articles of Incorporation of the Registrant.
+(1) 3.2 Amended and Restated Bylaws of the Registrant, as currently in effect.
+(1) 31.1 Certification of Principal Executive Officer of Second Sight Medical Products, Inc. pursuant to Section 302 of Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial and Accounting Officer of Second Sight Medical Products, Inc. pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certifications of Principal Executive Officer and Principal Financial and Accounting Officer of Second Sight Medical Products, Inc. pursuant to Rule 13a-14(b) under the Exchange Act and 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instant Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
+Included herein.